-FIELD NAME CHARACTERISTICS SEQUENCE NO Assigned by submitter.Must begin with 0000001 and incremented by 1. • Must begin with 0000001 and incremented by 1.
+FIELD NAME CHARACTERISTICS

+SEQUENCE NO Assigned by submitter.

+Must begin with 0000001 and incremented by 1.

 BHD fields 2 through 4, Sequence No, Contract No, and PBP ID are repeated in the BTR fields 2 through 4.
 The remaining BTR fields confirm input record counts and document batch level processing results.